nationalarchives/tna-child-latin/README.md

 ### Usage

-To display a beginners activity use the follow code example, the value represents the lesson number:
+To display a beginners activity use the following code example, the value represents the lesson number:

 `[latin beginner-activity="3"]`